netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

 Intro
 =====
-This sandbox environment provides an existing Kubernetes cluster that has been deployed via `Kubespray <https://github.com/kubernetes-sigs/kubespray>`_.
+This Sandbox environment provides an existing Kubernetes cluster that has been deployed via `Kubespray <https://github.com/kubernetes-sigs/kubespray>`_.
 For this scenario, we will be using the `external LB <https://github.com/kubernetes-sigs/kubespray/blob/master/docs/ha-mode.md>`_ option in Kubespray.
-A dedicated Netris L4LB service has been created in each sandbox to access the k8s apiservers from users and non-master nodes sides.
+A dedicated Netris L4LB service has been created in the Sandbox Controller to access the k8s apiservers from users and non-master nodes sides.

 .. image:: /images/sandbox3-l4lb-kubeapi.png
     :align: center